federicocarboni/saxe/README.md

 ## Runtime Support

 - Basic XML parsing: any ES2017 runtime.
-For older runtimes transpiling and polyfilling is enough.
+For older runtimes transpiling and polyfilling should be enough.

-- Encoding support: requires [`TextDecoder`]; most runtimes support it natively, but it can be polyfilled if not available.
+- Encoding support: requires [`TextDecoder`]; most runtimes support it natively, but it may be polyfilled if not available.

 ## Document Type Declaration

-Many[^1] JavaScript XML parsers skip DTDs without checking for well-formedness or ignore most declarations.
+Many[^1] JavaScript XML parsers ignore the internal DTD subset.

 Internal DTD subset parsing is required even for non-validating[^2] processors, this parser implements the entire specification: